TilmanNeumann/java-math-library/README.md

 The amount of analysis and logging can be influenced by setting the static variables in the GlobalFactoringOptions interface.
 Typically one wants to have all those options set to false if `N_COUNT > 1`.

+Note that for factoring very large numbers with multi-threaded algorithms like PSIQS, PSIQS_U, CombinedFactorAlgorithm or BatchFactorizer, the number of threads should not exceed the number of physical cores of your computer.
+The number size bound where this effect sets in seems to depend mostly on the L3 cache of your computer.
+The cause is explained well in [SMT disadvantages](https://en.wikipedia.org/wiki/Simultaneous_multithreading#Disadvantages).

 ## Factoring records